Skip to content

 On January 19th, Fannie Mae announced in a Lender Letter that the fees charged to borrowers with specific credit scores and loan-to-value ratios are changing dramatically.
 A borrower with a credit score of 740 and a down payment of 15% will see their government-imposed LLPA fee quadruple under the new guidelines!
 The new standards actually reduce the LLPAs for low-income families to encourage low-income families to buy homes.
 Unfortunately, it also significantly increases the fees charged to those homebuyers who aren’t deemed low income, have good to excellent credit, and are utilizing a down payment of 15-25% of the purchase price.

 On top of any LLPAs imposed for credit score and LTV, Fannie Mae imposes LLPAs based on a “Loan Feature,” which can be due to the property type, occupancy type, or the borrower’s debt-to-income ratio.
 The good news here is that the new guidelines don’t impose any additional restrictions based on the property type, such as a condo or single-family home, that don’t already exist.
-The bad news is that the new guidelines will impose a new additional fee if the borrower has a debt-to-income ratio greater than 40%.

 So, how can you avoid these LLPAs?

-The only other way to avoid the LLPAs entirely is to meet one of Fannie Mae’s specialized loan programs.
+The only way to avoid the LLPAs entirely is to meet one of Fannie Mae’s specialized loan programs.
 Fannie Mae will waive all LLPAs for low-income borrowers (as defined by Fannie Mae), those that can meet the requirements of Fannie Mae’s HomeReady program, or those loans meet a “Duty to Serve” requirement, which includes loans in high-needs rural regions, loans to Native Americans on tribal lands and affordable housing preservation loans.

 Conclusion